jeetCl/react-app/docusaurus/docs/getting-started.md

 ## Output

-Running any of these commands will create a directory called `my-app` inside the current folder.
+Running any of these commands will create a directory called `TAIWO-APP` inside the current folder.
 Inside that directory, it will generate the initial project structure and install the transitive dependencies:

 ```
-my-app
+TAIWO-APP
 ├── README.md
 ├── node_modules
 ├── package.json